Gus Alex: Early life

 Gus, being Greek, could not be 'made,' but he had done it all.
 His dad had operated a small restaurant at Wentworth and 26th in Armour Square/Chinatown, which was frequented by many members of the Capone, and then the Nitti, mob.
 Gus and Strongy [Ferraro] had worked in the restaurant from an early age.
 Both were sharp guys and came to the attention of the boys.
 Gus had, therefore, been one of them almost since birth.

+Gus' older brother, Sam Alex, was also associated with the Outfit, reportedly controlling the Chicago local of the Hoisting Engineers, and engaged in other racketeering activities before his suicide in 1987.

 Working primarily for Al Capone's Jewish-American associate, Jake Guzik, Alex would later become his protégé as he rose through the ranks of the Chicago crime family.
 By 1930, he was suspected in the deaths of at least five unsolved murder cases.
-Two of the alleged victims, later dying of their injuries in hospital, identified Alex as their assailant as well as three others who were killed after reporting to police extortion and death threats sent by Alex.
+Two of the alleged victims, later dying of their injuries in hospital, identified Alex as their assailant; three others were killed after reporting to the police that they had received extortion and death threats from Alex.

-From Guzik's protege to Syndicate fixer
+From Guzik's protégé to Syndicate fixer

 Under Guzik's guidance, Alex became experienced in securing Syndicate protection through bribery of city officials.
 By the mid-1940s, Alex was the main liaison between the Chicago Outfit and city hall officials.
-He granted control of the Loop's illegal gambling and prostitution operations, including a lucrative call girl operation out of prominent downtown hotels (of which many call girls were paid up to $500 to $1,000) Alex's operations brought in an estimated $1 million a month for the Syndicate.
+He exercised control over the Loop's illegal gambling and prostitution operations, including a lucrative call girl operation out of prominent downtown hotels in which many call girls were paid up to $500 to $1,000.
+Alex's operations brought in an estimated $1 million a month for the Syndicate.

-Described as "one of the wiliest and slickest crooks" within the Chicago Outfit, Alex would decline to answer questions under the Fifth Amendment over 39 times during his appearance before the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations.
-During the 1960s, Alex would come under suspicion during his annual ski trips to Switzerland as the US government accused Alex of depositing Outfit money in unnumbered Swiss bank accounts.
-As a result of the US government's protest (although Illinois Senator Everett Dirksen and Congressman William L. Dawson opposed government action, calling to allow Alex to continue his "sporting trips"), Swiss officials banned Alex from entering Switzerland for 10 years.
+Described as "one of the wiliest and slickest crooks" within the Chicago Outfit, Alex would invoke the Fifth Amendment over 39 times during his appearance before the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations in refusing to answer questions about his activities.

+During the 1960s, Alex came under suspicion during his annual ski trips to Switzerland, as the US government accused Alex of depositing Outfit money in unnumbered Swiss bank accounts.
+Although Alex's lawyers presented letters from Illinois Senator Everett Dirksen and Congressman William L. Dawson opposing government action, demanding that Alex be allowed to continue his "sporting trips", Swiss officials banned Alex from entering Switzerland for 10 years.